cse110-sp23-group23/cse110-sp23-group23/specs/adrs/051923-pipeline.md

 ## Decision Outcome

-Opted for the Jest framwork because it requires less configuration and there is a lot of documentation online for the framework.
+The team opted for the Jest framwork because it requires less configuration and there is a lot of documentation online for the framework relative to the others.

 # Use ESLINT for static code analysis